jmigual/APATeoria/Notes/Real Time Systems/lesson_02.md

 - Expressive: accurate to the real system
 - Tractable: not including too many details

-We need to make the model complex enough so it's not useless but not too many complex so it has to many details and it's difficult to analyse.
+We need to make the model complex enough so it's not useless but not too many complex so it has to many details and it's difficult to analyze.

 > All models are WRONG!
 But some of them are useful!